scanminer/scanminers-website/docs/HANDOVER.md

 Husky + lint-staged run locally to prevent low-quality commits.
 If you need to bypass hooks for emergency fixes, use `--no-verify` and follow up with a quality pass.

 ### 10.2 Tagging a baseline release
+This project uses Decap CMS at `/admin` with a custom GitHub OAuth flow implemented at `app/api/decap-auth/auth/route.ts` (Edge runtime).
+It now uses NextAuth with the GitHub provider for multi-user SSO.
 After merging significant changes, create a lightweight tag:

 ```